debiki/talkyard-prod-one/README.md

    or <http://localhost>.
 Or <http://localhost:8080> if you're testing with Vagrant.
    In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play.conf` earlier (see above).

-   If you didn't configure any email server (in `play.conf`), no email-address-verification-email will be sent to you.
+   (Google and Facebook login won't work yet, because you have not configured OpenAuth settings in `play.conf`.)

+1. No email-address-verification-email will be sent to you, because you have not yet configured any email server (in `play.conf`).
 However, you'll find an address verification URL in the application server's log file, which you can view like so: `./view-logs app` (or `./view-logs -f --tail 30 app`).
 Copy-paste the URL into the browser.
 You can [send an email again] / [write the URL to the log file